thoughtram/blog/_posts/2016-10-13-two-way-data-binding-in-angular-2.md

 ---

-If there was one feature in Angular that made us go "Wow", then it was probably its two-way data binding system.
+If there was one feature in AngularJS that made us go "Wow", then it was probably its two-way data binding system.
 Changes in the application state have been automagically reflected into the view and vise-versa.
 In fact, we could build our own directives with two-way data bound scope properties, by setting a configuration value.

 {% include demos-and-videos-buttons.html post=page %}